kalkoentje16/Turkiye-Cumhuriyeti/README.md

 ### Article I-3 Murder

 1. Guilty is a person who deliberately takes a person's life.
-2. If the victim is an officer on duty, the sentence is increased by 33%.
+2. If the victim is an officer, the sentence is increased by 33%.
 3. For attempted murder, the sentence is reduced by 33%.

 |   | **Jail Time**  | **+33%** | **-33%** |